Drell--Yan lepton pair production at low invariant masses: transverse-momentum resummation and non-perturbative effects in QCD: Numerical results

 \section{Numerical results}

 In the following, we present a comparison between experimental data and theoretical predictions for $Z/\gamma^*$ production and leptonic decay.
-The predictions are obtained at central scales, i.e., $\mu_R = \mu_F = Q = M$, and at N$^4$LL+N$^4$LO\,\footnote{We have checked that the use of N$^3$LL+N$^3$LO accuracy have a very small impact on the results presented.} approximated accuracy \cite{Camarda:2023dqn} by matching the resummed calculation with fixed-order results at large $q_T$, up to NNLO.
+The predictions are obtained at central scales, i.e., $\mu_R = \mu_F = Q = M$, and at N$^4$LL+N$^4$LO\,\footnote{We have checked that the use of N$^3$LL+N$^3$LO accuracy has a very small impact on the results presented.} approximated accuracy \cite{Camarda:2023dqn} by matching the resummed calculation with fixed-order results at large $q_T$, up to NNLO.
 The hadronic cross section is computed by convoluting the partonic cross section in Eq.\eqref{resum} with the PDFs from the MSHT set\cite{McGowan:2022nag} at N$^3$LO, using $\alpha_s(m_Z^2) = 0.118$.
 For the electroweak couplings, we adopt the so-called $G_\mu$ scheme, with the corresponding input parameters listed in Table~\ref{t_EW_inputs}.

 Our calculation includes the leptonic decays $Z/\gamma^* \to \ell^+ \ell^-$, taking into account the effects of $Z/\gamma^*$ interference and the finite width $\Gamma_Z$ of the $Z$ boson.
-We retain spin correlations and the full dependence on the kinematical variables of the final-state leptons.
+Even if the measurements considered in the analysis are inclusive in the lepton kinematics, our calculation can retain spin correlations and the full dependence on the kinematical variables of the final-state leptons.